SONAL-THAKUR163/GREHANI/README.md

 # 🤖 GREHANI – AI Agent

-> An AI-powered conversational assistant built with HTML, CSS, JavaScript, Node.js, Express.js, and OpenAI API.
+> An AI-powered conversational assistant built with HTML, CSS, JavaScript, Node.js, Express.js, and OpenRouter API.

 ⭐ **If you like this project, please consider giving it a star on GitHub!**